 How do I Heal?

-Grief is a process and the healing journey after an abortion is unique to each of us because we are all different in ways we cope with trauma.
-Some may have already adapted various coping mechanisms after an abortion.
+Grief is a process and the healing journey after reproductive loss or sexual trauma is unique to each of us because we are all different in ways we cope with trauma.
+Some may have already adapted various coping mechanisms.
 Others may need help beginning the healing journey.

 Although there are no fixed steps, the following may be helpful: